williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 Target Reponse: { en: 'What is your name?' }
 ```

 A synthetic prompt that undergoes **analytic augmentation** becomes an analytic prompt.
-When responding to an analytically augmented prompt the LLM acts as a translator into a structured form of data.
+When responding to an analytically augmented prompt the LLM acts as a translator from a source text into a structured form of data.

 The most basic form of analytic augmentation is a **zeroth-order** analytic augmentation.
 This is a prompt that contains a translation target as described in the prompt itself: